SoulAuctioneer/slerp/README.md

 # Slerp the SlushMaster

 Slerp the SlushMaster is an interactive art installation running on a Raspberry Pi.
-It features a narrative-driven user interface built with Pygame that guides the user through a humorous story with a slushie-dispensing supercomputer named Slerp.
+It features a narrative-driven touch interface built with Pygame that guides the user through a humorous story with a slushie-dispensing supercomputer named Slerp.
 The application controls a physical slushie machine via GPIO pins to dispense different colored liquids based on user choices.

 ## Features

 *   **Interactive Narrative:** A multi-scene story with branching choices, presented through on-screen text, character animations, and voice-over audio.
+*   **Routines:** Routines are collections of scenes, allowing Slerp to adopt multiple personalities and narratives.
+A routine can be specified at runtime via settings.py.
-*   **Physical Integration:** Controls up to four liquid pumps using `gpiozero` to create custom-mixed drinks.
+*   **Physical Integration:** Controls four liquid pumps using `gpiozero` to create custom-mixed drinks.
 *   **Pygame-based UI:** A graphical user interface with animated sprites, custom fonts, and interactive buttons.
 *   **Event-Driven Architecture:** Uses a custom event scheduler for precise timing of animations, audio cues, and hardware actions.
 *   **Intelligent Subtitles:** Automatic scrolling subtitles synchronized with speech synthesis, with configurable styling and optional per-speech control.